joshgerdes/jekyll-uno/_drafts/create-azure-point-to-site-vpn-using-azure-active-directory-authentication.md

 17. ![](/uploads/azurevpn-ipconfig.png)
 18. If I navigate back to the Point-to-site connection in the Azure Portal, I can see, my connection has been allocated:
 19. ![](/uploads/azurevpn-p2sconnections.png)
-20. I can now use Remote Desktop to connect to a Virtual Machine I have running without the need of a Public IP or bastion/jump host:
+20. I can now use Remote Desktop to connect to a Virtual Machine, running in my AppServers subnet, which I am running without the need of a Public IP or bastion/jump host:
 21. ![](/uploads/azurevpn-rdp.png)